IndieMasco/TechEdWeek6Assignment/READme.md

   - I feel like this was already done for us; we just needed to make sure we pulled the alt text from the API

-- 🎯 Return JSX from multiple components (e.g., an ImageItem component for each image and a Gallery component to display them).
+- ✅ 🎯 Return JSX from multiple components (e.g., an ImageItem component for each image and a Gallery component to display them).

-  - I've only made a Gallery component so far.....
+  - Components i have - Gallery.jsx, Gallery.css, Footer.jsx

 - 🎯 Ensure basic keyboard navigation for image selection (e.g., thumbnails should be focusable and activatable with Enter/Space).